tmcqueen-materials/kafkacrypto/README.md

 And that's it!
 Your producers and consumers should function as normal, but all traffic within Kafka is encrypted.

 If automatic topic creation is disabled, then one more action is needed.
 For each "root topic" you must create the requisite key-passing topics.
 By default these are `root.reqs` and `root.keys`, where root is replaced with the root topic name.
+It is safe to enable regular log compaction on these topics.

 ## Root Topics
 kafkacrypto uses unique keys on a per-"root topic" basis.
 A root topic is defined as the topic name before the first user-defined separator.
 The default separator is "`.`".
 Thus all of these: